braze-inc/braze-docs/_docs/_user_guide/engagement_tools/segments/regex.md

 This form allows for basic validation and testing of regular expressions.
 ​
 <div class="alert alert-important" role="alert"><div class="alert-msg"> <b>important: </b><br />
 <p>This tool is only meant as a reference, and does not guarantee that the regex matches 100% with the Braze Platform.
-Regex used within Braze are case sensitive, so make sure that your regexes can handle all cases. </p>
+Regular expressions in Braze automatically add the <code>gi</code> modifier.
+The <a href='https://w3schools.sinsixx.com/jsref/jsref_regexp_modifier_gi.asp.htm'>gi modifier</a> is used to do a case-insensitive search of all occurrences of a regular expression in a string. </p>
 </div></div>
 <div>
 Regex: